citysciencelab/cut-re3/README.md

 The **backend api** is available under localhost:3000/api.

 ## Reset data in development
-If you are in development and want to reset all PostGis and Geoserver data, you can safely delete the geoserver/data and api/data folders completely.
+If you are in development and want to reset all PostGis and Geoserver data, you can safely delete the geoserver/data folder completely.